 The origami elephant from a dollar bill is sure to amuse and delight your friends, dining partners and waitpersons.
-The model was created by Neal Elias in 1965.
-Mr. Elias passed away in 2005 but his wonderful design lives on.
+This model is based on the design and instructions of Jim Cranwell.

 Made this origami?
 Comment and Submit your photo using the comment box at the end of this page!